-The time limits fixed in the grievance/arbitration procedure may be altered by mutual agreement of the Parties, but the same must be in writing.
+The time limits fixed in the grievance/arbitration procedure may be altered by mutual agreement of the Parties in writing.

 8.07 Policy Grievance

 Grievances of a general nature may be initiated in step two (2) of this grievance procedure.